Online Bible Commentary

 In verse seven of this chapter Paul reveals that the “man in Christ” (v.
 2a) who was caught up was himself.
 So Paul boasts of a great blessing that the Lord had bestowed upon him some fourteen years earlier.
-Since Paul is writing this letter about 54 A.D. the event must have occurred about 40 A.D.
-Paul was converted by Christ on the road to Damascus about 34 A.D.
-He then retreated to Arabia and Damascus for about three years and preached some.
-The years from about 37 A.D. to 46 A.D. are Paul’s silent years.
-It is believed that he fled to Tarsus and did some missionary work in obscurity during that time.
-Then Paul’s first missionary journey began about 46 A.D.
-So this event must have occurred during Paul’s silent years in Tarsus.
+Since Paul is writing this letter in 56 A.D. the event must have occurred about 42 A.D.

 It is possible that this vision was a near death experience.
-Since we do not know what was happening to Paul in those silent years, we cannot say for sure what caused the event.
 Paul himself says that he did not know if it was an “in the body” or “out of the body” (v.
 2b) experience.
-He may have been taken up while in the body, or it may have been the carrying off of his spirit to Heaven, perhaps in a near death experience.
+He may have been taken up while in the body, or it may have been the carrying off of his spirit to Heaven, perhaps in a near-death experience.

 Paul writes that he was “caught up to the third heaven” (v.
 2c).
 Scripture implies that there are three heavens.
 The first heaven is the earth’s atmosphere, the second heaven is our solar system, and the third heaven is beyond our solar system.
 That is the location of Heaven.
 In recent years science has caught up with the Bible a little because we now know that there are many solar systems besides our own.